-- -Staff capacity
+- Staff capacity

-- -Funding
+- Funding

-- -Support within the mission
+- Support within the mission

-- Support through external partners
+- -Support through external partners

-- Based on your objectives and activities, you would check whether your available resources are sufficient to implement your plan successfully.
-This includes a review of: - Staff capacity (e.g. how many?
+- Based on your objectives and activities, you should check whether your available resources are sufficient to implement your plan successfully.
+This includes a review of: - Staff capacity (e.g., how many?
 What skills do they have?
-What is their fieldbased experience) - Funding (i.e. through the mission and through your team's own fundraising efforts)
+What is their fieldbased experience?) - Funding (through the mission and through your team's own fundraising efforts) - Support through other mission components (e.g., focal points in the Police or UN Force) - Support through other external partners (e.g., partnership with NGO network for monitoring)

-- Support through other mission components (e.g. focal points in the Police or Force) - Support through other external partners (e.g. partnership with NGO network for monitoring). - It is worth noting at this point that the most effective strategic plans are feasible and are developed based on existing resources and those that are likely to come through.
+It is worth noting at this point that the most effective strategic plans are those that are feasible and are developed based on existing resources.